chickensoft-games/GodotEnv/README.md

 - 📦 Downloads Godot installation zip archive (if not already downloaded).
 - 🤐 Extracts Godot installation zip archive.
 - 📂 Activates the newly installed version by updating the symlink.
-- 🏝 Makes sure the system `GODOT` environment variable points to the active Godot version symlink.
+- 🏝 Makes sure the user `GODOT` environment variable points to the active Godot version symlink.

 ### Listing Godot Versions